gravitational/gravity/docs/5.x/catalog.md

 ### Install a Release

-To deploy an application image using existing tarball, transfer it onto a cluster node and execute the install command:
+To deploy an application image from a tarball, transfer it onto a cluster node and execute the install command:

 ```bsh